← Back to blog

 All API routes pass through layered middleware before reaching any business logic.

-Rate limiting is applied globally at 1,000 requests per 15-minute window.
-Authentication endpoints have stricter limits: 50 requests per 15 minutes for token generation, 10 for login and signup, and 5 for password reset.
+Rate limiting is applied at multiple levels.
+Authentication-related endpoints have stricter limits than general API calls.
 Rate limit headers follow the standard RateLimit-* format so clients can implement backoff.

-Input validation uses Zod schemas for all request bodies.
+Input validation uses schema-based validation for all request bodies.
 Field definitions, field values, and configuration payloads are parsed and validated before they reach the database layer.
 Invalid input returns structured error responses with specific field-level messages.

-Error handling follows HTTP semantics consistently: 400 for validation errors, 401 for missing or invalid credentials, 403 for insufficient permissions or inactive subscriptions, 404 for missing resources (with tenant scoping, so you cannot probe for resources in other tenants), and 429 for rate limit violations.
+Error handling follows HTTP semantics consistently: 400 for validation errors, 401 for missing or invalid credentials, 403 for insufficient permissions, 404 for missing resources (with tenant scoping, so you cannot probe for resources in other tenants), and 429 for rate limit violations.

 Request logging records the method, path, status code, and response time for every API call, enabling anomaly detection and incident investigation.